Explore the Journey Towards Agile HR Functions

 - Dynamic career paths for employees in the organization, instead of the more traditional linear career paths.

-- Recruitment becomes less of need based and more of a continuous initiative that involves brand building and awareness on social media platforms, in order to develop a pipeline of candidates at all times.
+- Recruitment becomes less of need based and more of a continuous initiative with Agile HR that involves brand building and awareness on social media platforms, in order to develop a pipeline of candidates at all times.